Bartvds/chai-tdd-plugins/README.md

 [chaijs.com/plugins/chai-spies](http://chaijs.com/plugins/chai-spies)

-Conflicts with chai-sinon, considering a prefix
+Conflicts with chai-sinon, considering a prefix.

+The names are very generic, extra reason to prefix (min.max etc belong to a number type of is min/max).

 ````js
 assert.spy(spy)